Question

 Under the Sales of Goods Act, 1930, Sections 12-17 define conditions as fundamental contractual terms, the breach of which gives the buyer the right to reject goods and claim damages (repudiatory breach).
 Warranties are subsidiary terms; breach gives only a claim for damages, not rejection rights.
 Conditions under the Act include: title, quiet possession, fitness for purpose, merchantable quality, and description.
 A breach of condition can be treated as breach of warranty if the buyer accepts goods with knowledge of breach or after lapse of reasonable time.
 However, statutory conditions (implied by law) cannot be excluded unless expressly agreed in writing, providing consumer protection.

-Which of the following is not a secondary evidence?
+Which of the following is most commonly used in fluorescent lamp?